 - 6.9.
 Supply of gas for one day's trading only should be kept on site. - 6.10.
 Suitable fire fighting equipment should be held onsite and staff trained in its use. - 6.11.
-Any huts used must be suitably sprayed with a fire retardant spray undertaken by a competent person.
-A certificate of this may be requested by the fire service or Council's fire officer. - 6.12.
-Access must be maintained for emergency vehicles with large enough gaps for a fire engine to access the site and surrounding buildings. - 6.13.
-A separate fire risk assessment must be provided to the Council prior to the event start. - 6.14.
+Any structures used must be suitably fire retardant or sprayed with a fire retardant spray undertaken by a competent person.
+A certificate of this may be requested by the fire service or Council's fire officer.

+- 6.12.
+Specific site guidance is provided for the waterfront site, this can be found in Appendix M in relation to exit calculations and fire exits for this site. - 6.13.
+Access must be maintained for emergency vehicles with large enough gaps for a fire engine to access the site and surrounding buildings. - 6.14.
+A separate fire risk assessment must be provided to the Council prior to the event start. - 6.15.
 Any enclosed space must have sufficient evacuation procedures in place with appropriate exits for the capacity with egress flows calculated for each area.
-Please be aware that should the main exit be taken out, this would leave the back fire escape only.
+Please be aware that should the main exit be taken out, this would leave the back fire escape only. - 6.16.
+Fire exits from the basement of the Waterfront must be kept clear throughout the operation leading to a clear escape route should the basement be required for maintenance.